 The terms and conditions of your policy will still apply though.
-So, if your neighbour leaves a door unlocked and there's a break-in, this could well invalidate your claim.
+So if your neighbour leaves a door unlocked and there's a break-in, this could invalidate your claim.

-Using a house sitter is increasingly popular, with nearly half of UK households using some form of house minding when going on holiday.
-Friends and family aren't the only option, of course, there are also many companies that offer professional services.
+Using a house-sitter is increasingly popular, with nearly half of UK households using some form of house minding when going on holiday.
+Friends or family aren't the only option, of course, as many companies offer a professional service.